xpliq/LLM-Persona-Cards/README.md

 ## How to Run
 Here is example code you can write to simply run the system.
 Your inputs will be recorded through your respective command line.
 You can refer to '```example.py```' for the exact example used below.
+- This system was developed only for OpenAI, as a proposal for a potential system that could be implemented alongisde of LLMs.
 ```
 from PersonaCard import  LLMProcessor
 import os